Everyone’s asking how AI can make your team faster. Wrong question.

 The danger isn’t that AI doesn’t work.
 It’s that it works unevenly.
 That unevenness becomes volatility you don’t notice until one of your top performers walks out the door.

-They use AI to distribute competence evenly, to raise the middle of the pack, not raise the ceiling higher.
 The judgment stays human.
 The leverage spreads.
 Pipeline health stops depending on whether your three best people showed up this quarter.

-Are you distributing productivity or concentrating it?
+Are you distributing productivity, or concentrating it?

-Raising the middle.
-Not just the ceiling.
+Here’s to raising the floor, not just the ceiling.

 Leave a comment